 While your resume is an important document to have at the ready, it showcases just one small piece of who you are.
 Expand your self-promotion through personal brand development and thought leadership to provide clients with a full picture of your experience and services.

-Maintaining a social media presence, creating a personal website, writing blogs, or volunteering for speaking opportunities are all ways to establish industry recognition, respect, and expertise.
+Maintaining a social media presence, creating a professional website, writing blogs, or volunteering for speaking opportunities are all ways to establish industry recognition, respect, and expertise.
 As you build your brand, be sure to cross-link all of your pursuits to build a cohesive picture of your services.
 And, of course, as you gain new business, expand your network, and complete exciting projects, be sure to keep your resume up to date.

 Moving forward, aim to update your resume about once a month.
 Remove anything that is old or irrelevant and add in any short-term achievements.
-Perhaps you’ve added a new service, or taken an online training course.
+Perhaps you’ve added a new service or have taken an online training course.
 Remember, your resume is a marketing document that promotes your personal brand as part of your company—make sure it showcases your unique expertise and services.